newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/register-consumer-affairs.md

 >
 > **What if I don't complete this form?**
 >
-> Unregistered contractors who sell or make home improvements may be subject to civil penalties and possibly criminal penalties as well
+> Unregistered contractors who sell or make home improvements may be subject to civil penalties and possibly criminal penalties as well.